brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 - [Pike Trickfoot from _The Legend of Vox Machina_](https://youtu.be/oeRxeWIOjAI?t=120) - This one is almost cheating, since Pike is actually a Dungeons & Dragons Cleric, but she's a great example.
 - [Melisandre from _Game of Thrones_](https://www.youtube.com/watch?v=QTwc-jg5fMI) - Proof that Clerics are under no obligation to be nice, this Cleric of the Light Domain is as deadly as she is devout.
+- [Rosa Joanna Farrell from _Final Fantasy IV_](/dnd-in-pop-culture/final-fantasy/ff4-rosa/) - For those who have played pretty much any Final Fantasy game, white mages are almost always Clerics; but Rosa's skills as an archer are a good fit for the War Domain.

 ## <a name="Druid"></a>Druid

-Druids are nature-based spellcasters who get a lot of great support and control spell options, and some good attack spells.
+Druids are nature-based spellcasters who get a lot of great [support](/5e-build-guides/support-caster-builds/) and [control](/5e-build-guides/control-caster-builds/) spell options, and some good attack spells.
 They can transform into various animals—typically weaker animals that are used more for utility, like turning into a hawk to scout ahead, but there is one subclass that can turn into more powerful animals for combat.
 Most druids will stay far away from the front lines, choosing instead to hinder enemies, support their allies, or use their magic and animal transformations for out of combat challenges.

 Difficulty: ★★★★★